prominenceai/deepstream-services-library/docs/api-tee.md

-# Demuxer and Splitter - Tee API
+# Demuxer, Remuxer, and Splitter - Tee API
 There are currently three types of Tees -- Demuxer, Remuxer, and Splitter -- each with a very specific use and purpose.
 All connect to downstream [Branches](/docs/api-branch.md).

 ### Demuxer Tee